-- Latency: This is the extra added latency of the pipeline, with the default value of 200 ms. If you need low-latency RTSP streaming playback, you can set this property to a smaller value. - Buffer-mode: This property is used to control the buffering algorithm in use.
+- Latency: This is the extra added latency of the pipeline, with the default value of 200 ms. If you need low-latency RTSP streaming playback, set this property to a smaller value. - Buffer-mode: This property is used to control the buffering algorithm in use.
 It includes four modes: - None: Outgoing timestamps are calculated directly from the RTP timestamps, not good for real-time applications. - Slave: Calculates the skew between the sender and receiver and produces smoothed adjusted outgoing timestamps, good for low latency communications. - Buffer: Buffer packets between low and high watermarks, good for streaming communication. - Auto: Chooses the three modes above depending on the stream.
 This is the default setting.

-If you need to pause or resume the RTSP streaming playback, you need to use a buffer-mode of slave or none for rtspsrc, as in buffer-mode=buffer.
-After resuming, the timestamp is forced to start from 0, and this will cause buffers to be dropped after resuming.
+To pause or resume the RTSP streaming playback, use a buffer-mode of slave or none for rtspsrc, as in buffermode=buffer.
+After resuming, the timestamp is forced to start from 0, and this causes buffers to be dropped after resuming.